 Teachers pass on information about the children to their new class teacher at the end of the academic year.
 Teachers also report to the parents in parents meetings and in the children's end of year reports.

-The subject leader keeps a register of those children with special educational needs and those who are recognised as being talented in PE.
+Those children with special educational needs and those who are recognised as being talented in PE are identified on the online assessment tool used by teachers in lessons for ongoing assessment of fundamental movement skills.
 A record is also kept of every child's participation in additional physically active through after school and out of school clubs.